Sand3r-/Compressly/README.md

 # Compressly
-Compress your videos with a simple drag and drop.
+**Compressly** is a GUI app built with PySide6 (Qt python bindings) and uses FFmpeg to compresses your videos using SVT-AV1 codec to minimize the size of your videos.

 ![Demo image](demo.png)

-# General
+- Supported OS: Windows
-Compressly is a GUI app built with PySide6 (Qt python bindings) and uses FFmpeg to compresses your videos using SVT-AV1 codec to minimize the size of your videos.
+- Planned support: MacOS

 # Licensing and Third-Party Software
 This software uses several third-party libraries under different open-source licenses.